gogf/gf/.github/ISSUE_TEMPLATE/bug-report.md

 **What version of `Go` and system type/arch are you using?**
 <!--
 Please paste the output of command `go version` from your terminal.
-What expect to see is like: `go 1.12, linux/amd64`
+What expects to see is like: `go 1.12, linux/amd64` -->
--->